marcoemrich/index_kata/README.md

 The first acceptance spec is already green.
 Remove the x from next xit in "specs_simple/index.spec.js", to get the next pending spec red.
 Implement the correct behaviour to get it green again.
 Rinse and repeat.
 Try to avoid (mutable) state at all costs.

-## Specs

-See specs_simple/index.spec.js

-Run the specs with: *npm test*

-You will need to edit the package.json, if you want to switch from the simple to the complete version of the kata.

 ## Avoid/Contain/Encapsulate/Immutalize/Freeze and Banish the State